andygaldi/dotfiles/zsh/git/README.md

 ## Instructions followed

+NOTE: These instructions are already incorporated in `dotfiles/set-up-a-new-mac.md`.

 1. According to the comment at the top of `git-completion.zsh`, the recommended way to install this script is to make a copy of it as a file named '_git' inside any directory in your fpath.

 ```zsh